garydmcdowellperso/simpatico/interfaces/web/connect/README.md

 # Overview

 connect is a nextjs based React application using api as the backend gateway.
-It's responsability is authentication only before handing off to another UI
+It's responsability is authentication only before handing off to another UI.

+Use to access the administration portal of simpatico

 ### Requirements